The Devil Wears Prada (film): Sequel

-In 2013, Weisberger wrote a sequel, Revenge Wears Prada.
-However, it does not seem likely that a film version of it, or any sequel, will be made, as two of the film's stars are not eager to do so.
-Streep has reportedly said that she is not interested in making a sequel for this film in particular.
-And while Hathaway admits she'd be interested in working with the same people, it would have to be "something totally different".
-The Devil Wears Prada, she told Variety "might have just hit the right note.
-It's good to leave it as it is."
+In 2013, Weisberger wrote a book sequel, Revenge Wears Prada: The Devil Returns.
+However, it did not seem likely that a film adaptation of it, or any sequel, would be made, as two of the film's stars were not eager to do so.
+Streep reportedly said that she is not interested in making a sequel to the film, and while Hathaway said she would be interested in working with the same people, it would have to be "something totally different".
+In July 2024, it was reported that Walt Disney Studios was entering early development on a sequel.
+Frankel was in talks to return as the director, while McKenna and Finerman were set to write the screenplay and produce again, respectively.